Laragear/WebAuthn/README.md

 * **What's the difference between disabling and deleting a credential?**

 Disabling a credential doesn't delete it, so it's useful as a blacklisting mechanism and these can also be re-enabled.
-When the credential is deleted, it goes away forever.
+When the credential is deleted, it goes away forever from the server, so the credential in the authenticator device becomes orphaned.

 * **Can a user delete its credentials from its device?**

 Yes.
-If it does, the other part of the credentials in your server gets virtually orphaned.
+If it does, the other part of the credentials in your server gets orphaned.
 You may want to show the user a list of registered credentials in the application to delete them.

 * **How secure is this against passwords or 2FA?**

-Extremely secure since it works only on HTTPS (or `localhost`), no password or codes are exchanged nor visible in the screen.
+Extremely secure since it works only on HTTPS (or `localhost`).
+Also, no password or codes are exchanged nor visible in the screen.

 * **Can I deactivate the password fallback?
 Can I enforce only WebAuthn authentication and nothing else?**